zippoobbiz/zippoobbiz.github.io/source/_posts/Cloud-ML-Engine.md

 You could use bucketization to turn year of birth and income into categorical features, but thr raw conlumns are continuous.

-### Overfitting
-Reduce number of nodes or layers
-Dropout or early stopping

 ### Error measurement